bitcoindevkit/coin-select/README.md

 let drain = selector.drain(target, change_policy);

 if drain.is_some() {
-    // add our change outupt to the transaction let change_value = drain.value;
+    // add our change output to the transaction let change_value = drain.value;
 }
 ```